Semogj/SoundsLike-Backend/README.md

 This repository holds the backend solution for Soundslike, containing the PHP webservice and files for the creation of a MySQL database.

-### For information about the project, including install instructions, please [visit the SoundsLike Frontend repository](https://github.com/Semogj/SoundsLike-Frontend/)
+For information about the project, including install instructions, please [visit the SoundsLike Frontend repository](https://github.com/Semogj/SoundsLike-Frontend/)

-## Used technology and libraries

-The following technology were used to implement the backend:
+The backend was developped and tested with PHP 5.3.

 ## Audio Similarity Database